-The 2015B Debt service fund accounts for the resources accumulated and payments made for principal and interest on long term general obligation debt of governmental funds.
+The 2015B and 2019 Debt Service Funds account for the resources accumulated and payments made for principal and interest on long term general obligation debt of governmental funds.

-The Whitmore Public Schools capital project sinking fund records capital project activities funded with the Sinking Fund millage.
+The Whitmore Public Schools Capital Project Sinking Fund records capital project activities funded with the Sinking Fund millage.
 For this fund, the District has complied with applicable provisions of §1212(1) of the Revised School Code and the State of Michigan Department of Treasury Letter No. 01-95.